tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `api_key`: Operations on API keys from account the API...
+* `api_key`: Manage API keys associated with the logged-in...
-* `invites`: Operations on invites from account the API...
+* `invites`: Manage pending invitations for the logged-in...
-* `me`: Returns the details of the user account that...
+* `me`: Show details of the user account associated...

 ### `zanshin account api_key`

-Operations on API keys from account the API key owner has direct access to
+Manage API keys associated with the logged-in user account.

 **Usage**: